+The Professional Development and Education Committee is no longer accepting proposals.
 Please refer to the proposal guidelines for details about the submission process.

 - July 13, 2020, 5pm ET – All proposal and organizer disclosure forms must be complete and submitted online.

 - Week of August 10, 2020 – Decision notifications are sent to proposal submitters.